WMeck/WMeck/README.md

 ### Hi there 👋, my name is Wojtek
 #### I am a Junior Web Developer
-I am a graduate Web Developer and an aspiring Frontend Engineer, a subject which I am very passionate about.
+A graduate Web Developer and an aspiring Frontend Engineer, a subject which I am very passionate about.
 I am interested in web technologies, and I am continuesly growing my skillset in trending solutions.